 Super secret pocket is zippered but not large enough to hold much more than an ID or small snack.

 Though the Rhythm boasts three pockets we were not impressed with our options.
 Two are hand pockets, which are great for casual wear but not so much for holding stuff on the trail.
 The third pocket is described as a "secret phone pocket," but unless you are rocking an old-school flip phone, it won't fit here.
 The inseam zippered pocket will hold your lip balm, key fob, or small snack, but we don't recommend that you carry anything too bulky or heavy as the placement at the bottom of the short is a bit awkward while pedaling and the pocket is not secured on the bottom, so items did some swinging.
+We preferred to keep our valuables in our pack when wearing these shorts.

 We love the poppy red color of the Rhythm shorts.

 We admit that we were like hummingbirds, drawn to the candy red color of the Rhythm.
 Yes, they are also available in black, but the red is fun and cheery, just like these shorts.
 The style is loose and casual and perfect for wearing on chill rides and hanging out after.
 You might easily mistake them for board shorts, and we imagine they would function quite well in that capacity.
-Honestly, nothing about these shorts seems bike-specific, though the stretch fabric and breathability is perfect for a hot day on the trail.
+Honestly, nothing about these shorts seems bike-specific, though the stretch fabric and breathability are perfect for a hot day on the trail.

 For a ride on a hot day that is going to end with a jump in the river, the Rhythm would be an easy choice.
 It does not offer a great amount of protection, we don't love the pockets, and the fit is not going to work for everyone.
 However, it has a very casual style and lightweight fabric that offers great breathability.